CCP (College Credit Plus)

 HOW MANY CREDITS WORTH OF CCP CLASSES CAN I TAKE?Students can earn up to 30 credits per year, including high school-only credits or middle school courses.
 The 30 credit annual maximum includes the summer semester, considered the beginning of the academic year.
 Students can earn a maximum of 120 college credits throughout the entire program.
 (OAC 3333-1-65.2)To determine the maximum number of credit hours a student can register each academic year, you must calculate credits by subtracting this formula's high school-only course credits.
 Each high school course in a core subject area is worth three credits.30 - (# of High/Middle School-Only Courses X 3) = Max # Number of CCP Credits Per YearFor example, if "John Smith" is taking Math, Science, and English at the high school (3 courses = nine credits), his formula would look like this:30 - (3 X 3) = Max # of CCP Credits Per Year30 - 9 = 21 CCP Credits Per YearTherefore, John would take up to 21 credits worth of CCP courses for the 2020-2021 school year.WHERE DO I GET MY TEXTBOOK?

 ATHLETIC ELIGIBILITY GUIDE: http://ohsaa.org/Eligibility

-Would you please go to the Library, located on the 2nd floor of the high school to pick up or return CCP textbooks?
+Go to the Library (TLC), located on the 2nd floor of the high school to pick up and return CCP textbooks.
 You will need to meet with Mrs. Williams to do this process.
-If you have any questions, her email is firstname.lastname@example.org.
+If you have any questions, her email is email@example.com.